Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 Diversify partnerships with labs, pharmacies, and telehealth
 providers

-To reduce dependency on any single supplier, KnowYou can onboard
+To reduce dependency on any single supplier, KnowYOU can onboard
 multiple lab and pharmacy partners and use a modular telehealth
 system.
 This keeps pricing and fulfillment power in balance.
 5. Bargaining Power of Buyers (Customers)